 Central Campus

-Kids' programming will be available for K5 and younger at each service time.
-All-Access programming will be available by RSVP during the 2 PM, 9 AM and 11 AM services.
+Kids' programming will be available for 3rd grade and younger at each service time.
+All-Access (special needs) programming will be available by RSVP during all Saturday services and the 9:45 & 11:30 services on Sunday.

 Why do we celebrate Easter?